 First, my apologies in advance for the lack of photos in this review.
 I had taken numerous photos of both the inside and outside of the hotel.
 Unfortunately, I couldn’t find them; I either got a little happy with the delete button on accident, or I imagined taking them in the first place.
 In addition, both Prita and I were dead dog tired by the time we arrived back in London; we really didn’t want to do anything except sleep, and so we didn’t get a chance to explore the hotel in depth.
 So, you’ll have to do with a shorter than normal and mostly written review.

 After the drive back from Salisbury, we arrived at the hotel about a quarter to 9 in the evening.
-I was worried about being able to find a spot to park, but there was no need; there were still plenty of spots available.
+I worried about finding a place to park, but there was no need.
+There were still plenty of spots available.
 I guess not many guests bring their own cars.
 A self-service coffee machine can be found at the door to the lobby, in case you want to grab a cup before going out for a walk.

 I did have one major complaint about the room, and that was the climate control system.
-No, it’s not because there’s a funky keypad that’s difficult to figure out – it’s that it’s a timed system that only allows you to keep it on for a maximum of 4 hours at a time!
-I can only assume this is an energy saving measure due to high electricity prices in England, but this is a major irritant.
-Fortunately, it was a pleasant night the day we were there, and so A/C really wasn’t necessary, but I’d hate to have to wake up every four hours to turn it back on.
-One way I fight jet lag is to not get up unless absolutely necessary until morning, and that would make it pretty much impossible.
+No, it’s not because there’s a funky keypad that’s difficult to figure out.
+It’s that it’s a timed system that only allows you to keep it on for a maximum of 4 hours at a time!
+I assume this is an energy saving measure due to high electricity prices in England, but this is seriously irritating.
+Fortunately, it was a pleasant night the day we were there, and so A/C really wasn’t necessary.
+But I’d hate to have to wake up every four hours to turn it back on.
+One way I fight jet lag is to not get up unless absolutely necessary until morning.
+That would make it pretty much impossible.